How To Dogify Your Home

 The simple solution is to keep your dog's coat manageable so shedding is at a minimum.
 This might involve keeping their hair clipped short, which you either get a groomer to do, or it yourself with your own dog clippers.

-Keeping their nails trimmed short with nail trimmers will make it easier to live in an apartment (particularly a rental) as it will prevent your dog from causing scratch marks and damage to hard floors.
+Learning how to clip your dog's nails and keep them short with nail trimmers will make it easier to live in an apartment (particularly a rental) as it will prevent your dog from causing scratch marks and damage to hard floors.

 Top Essential Grooming Products